disadvantaged

 Off the Fence

-Donation saves lives of homeless people
+Saving lives of homeless people

-Off The Fence supports vulnerable and socially excluded people in Brighton and Hove in Sussex.
-Antifreeze, is the charity’s day centre for the homeless, part of an emergency outreach.
+Off The Fence supports homeless, vulnerable and socially excluded people in Brighton and Hove in Sussex.

-The Axis Foundation donated £7,000 to Off the Fence Trust to purchase 200 Vango Atlas Heavyweight sleeping bags for the rough sleepers who use the services of Antifreeze.
+In 2023 the Axis Foundation donated £7,000 to Off the Fence Trust to purchase 200 Vango Atlas Heavyweight sleeping bags for the rough sleepers who use the services of Antifreeze, the charity’s day centre for the homeless, part of an emergency outreach.

 “We are so grateful, as are our clients.
 Until they are housed, each of our clients uses at least two high quality sleeping bags a year, demand fuelled by wear and tear or theft. £7,000 enables us to purchase 200 military quality sleeping bags that will undoubtedly prevent deaths from exposure, illness and the cold through the Winter months.
 This is helps us meet a significant proportion of our outdoor budget in this area” – Roy Stannard, Head of Income-Generation and Comms